Home > Breakfast > Cherry Cornmeal Scones with Cornflake Crunch

 • Sprinkle the cornflakes in an even layer on a baking sheet lined with parchment paper.
 Gently crush them into smaller pieces with your hands.

 • In a small saucepan, add the maple syrup.
-Heat over medium heat for 5 – 8 minutes to allow the maple syrup to boil and caramelize.
+Heat over medium heat for 5 to 8 minutes to allow the maple syrup to boil and caramelize.
 You know it will be ready when you start to smell nutty caramel.

 • Remove the maple caramel from the heat.
 Add the cream and cinnamon.
 Stir until fully mixed.
 Let the caramel cool in the saucepan for at least 5 minutes